 Illustrations of Jeanie Chang are articulate, colorful and textural.

 For Jeanie Chang, her calling towards art began in middle school when she got inspired by digital painting and pixel art.
 From 3D modeling to visual design, she gained knowledge in both but prefers to make illustrations.
-She has created visual development for the Angry Birds 2 and believes that storytelling and observations are the key factors.
+She has created visual development for Angry Birds 2 and believes that storytelling and observations are the key factors.

 How and where did your journey as an artist begin?